Andrew Bell (educationalist): Life and work

 He was a careful man and accumulated considerable wealth.
 In August 1796 he left India because of his health and published an account of his system, which started to be introduced into a few English schools from 1798/99, and he devoted himself to spreading and developing the system.
-He served as a priest in Edinburgh for a short time and married Agnes, daughter of a Dr George Barclay in December 1801.
-He was then appointed Rector of St Mary's Church, Swanage in Dorset and established a school there to teach straw-plaiting to girls and also using his system to teach infants.
-He and his wife adopted the new discovery of vaccination for smallpox and personally successfully vaccinated very many people in the district.
+He served as a priest in Edinburgh for a short time and married Agnes, daughter of Dr George Barclay in December 1801.
+He was then appointed rector of St Mary's Church, Swanage in Dorset and established a school there to teach straw-plaiting to girls and also using his system to teach infants.
+He and his wife adopted the new discovery of vaccination for smallpox and successfully vaccinated many people in the district.
 However his marriage was unsuccessful and a decree of judicial separation was granted in 1806.

 Another educationist, Joseph Lancaster, was promoting a similar but not identical system and their differences developed into a major and continuing dispute.
 Unlike Bell's schools, those established by Lancaster were not committed to the Church of England.

 Bell received powerful support from the Church and his system was adopted in army schools and the Clergy Orphan School.
-A society was founded in November 1811 which set up schools using Bell's system.
-This was the National Society for the Education of the Poor in the Principles of the Christian Church.
-By the time of his death twelve thousand schools had been established in Great Britain and the colonies.
+In 1811 he became superintendent of the newly formed National Society for the Education of the Poor in the Principles of the Christian Church which set up schools using Bell's system.
+For his valuable services he was recompensed by his preferment to a prebend of Westminster, and to the mastership of Sherburn Hospital, near Durham.
+By the time of his death 12,000 schools had been established in Great Britain and the colonies.
 The system was also used by the Church Missionary Society and other institutions.